gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Add a `Create Promotion` button on the promotions page.
 When clicked, open a form for entering the promotion details.
 On submit, call the API and display a success or error message.

+### Requirement 2.2

+Business user can edit or delete an existing promotion.

+#### Action 8:

+Prerequisites: Action 7.

+Backend:

+> Implement an API to update or delete a promotion using `promotionId` and `businessId`.
+For updates, allow changes to all fields except `promotionId`.

+Frontend:

+> Display a list of promotions with `Edit` and `Delete` buttons.
+When `Edit` is clicked, show a pre-filled form.
+When `Delete` is clicked, show a confirmation dialog before calling the delete API.